Skip to main content

 ("freelance") AND ("NestJS" OR "TypeScript" OR "GraphQL" OR "ApolloServer" OR "PostgreSQL").

 +1.000 results.
 Great!
-But beware, the first few pages are always great, but as you scroll through pages, you’ll see that results are wrong.
+But beware, the first few pages are always great, but as you scroll through the pages, you’ll see that the results are wrong.

 For the lead below, the Freelance keyword came up as a past experience.
 But he is not a freelance anymore.